NabuCasa/universal-silabs-flasher/README.md

 ```

 ### Sonoff ZBDongle-E
-The Sonoff dongles use the RTS/DTR bootloader reset method/
+The Sonoff dongles use the RTS/DTR bootloader reset method:

 ```bash
 $ universal-silabs-flasher \